 Chaguanas is an intimidating experience to some: a dense collage of shops and stalls and traffic.
 But, if you can find a place to park, the centre of town offers as closely packed a cluster of shops as you will find in this country.

-San Antonio Green Market in Santa Cruz is a one-stop shop for just about everything: organic produce, fresh natural juices, curry crab and dumpling, shrimp, corn soup and roast corn, Trinidad dark chocolate, muffins, flowers and plants, custom-designed jewellery, hair products, craft, compost, tiles, garden accessories, photographs, honey, newspaper mesh, homemade greeting cards, Trinidad and Tobago puzzles, head massages, ducks and fish.
+The Green Market Santa Cruz is a one-stop shop for just about everything: organic produce, fresh natural juices, curry crab and dumpling, shrimp, corn soup and roast corn, Trinidad dark chocolate, muffins, flowers and plants, custom-designed jewellery, hair products, craft, compost, tiles, garden accessories, photographs, honey, newspaper mesh, homemade greeting cards, Trinidad and Tobago puzzles, head massages, ducks and fish.
 Also, fun activities for children, live music (pan, parang), cooking demos, conversations on health, nutrition and bringing balance back, specialty food gifts and condiments. www.facebook.com/GreenMarketSantaCruz

 UpMarket is a monthly gathering of local artists, artisans, craftspeople, fashion and food is held at the Woodbrook Youth Centre in Port of Spain. www.facebook.com/UpMarketTT.